-For example, if $\field$ is a field of characteristic different than 2, there are exactly 2 twisted graded $\ZZ$-structures on $\Vect$ --- the usual, and the Koszul-twisted.
-If $\field$ is of characteristic 2 there are no non-trivial twisted graded $\ZZ$-structures on $\Vect$.
+For example, if $\field$ is a field of characteristic different from 2, there are exactly two twisted $\ZZ$-graded structures on $\Vect$ --- the usual, and the Koszul-twisted.
+If $\field$ is of characteristic 2 there are no non-trivial twisted $\ZZ$-graded structures on $\Vect$.

 Note that the same holds for $\sVect$, although even in characteristic $\neq 2$, $\Gr^{\Kos}_{\ZZ} \sVect \simeq \Gr_{\ZZ} \sVect$ as symmetric monoidal categories.
 This corresponds to the fact that $\Gr_{\ZZ}\sVect$ admits a non-trivial isomorphism (and therefore two different $\EE_1$-trivializations). \end{example}